NUTRITION WELL BEING

 Hard-Boiled Eggs

-This is a much better option that Rocky’s egg drink, as eggs are a great source of protein.
+This is a much better option than Rocky’s egg drink, as eggs are a great source of protein.
 They’re more likely to contain those nutrients if they’re hardboiled, as compared to scrambled or fried.

 In terms of simplicity, they’re incredibly easy to make and may just require a pinch of salt or pepper for a bit of extra taste.